I Travel 2 Madagascar

 Antananarivo-Andasibe

-After breakfast at the hotel, depart for a visit to to Peyreiras Reptile Reserve (3 hours on drive) to see up close captive panther chameleons, island chameleons, stump-tail chameleons, Brookesia chameleons, golden mantella frogs, tomato frogs, Madagascar tree boas, leaf-nose snakes, cat-eyed snakes, tenrecs, numerous species of leaf tail geckos.
+After breakfast at the hotel, you will depart for a visit to Peyreiras Reptile Reserve (3 hours on drive) to see up close captive panther chameleons, island chameleons, stump-tail chameleons, Brookesia chameleons, golden mantella frogs, tomato frogs, Madagascar tree boas, leaf-nose snakes, cat-eyed snakes, tenrecs, and numerous species of leaf-tailed geckos.
 The curators of the reserve usually take the animals out of their enclosures to allow close photographs.
-Continue to Andasibe with stops at the landscapes for photos and any break if necessary.
+You continue to Andasibe with stops at the landscapes for photos and any breaks if necessary.

 Main Destination: